TyLamb1998/home-lab-project/switch/switch.md

 1. Created VLANs on the switch CLI.
 2. Assigned ports as access/trunk depending on usage
-3. Tagged VLANs where trunking is needed (e.g., pfSense port)
+3. Tagged VLANs where trunking on pfSense port
 4. Verified connectivity and isolation with ping tests

 ## 📝 Example CLI